kayex/sirius/README.md

 # sirius
 Sirius is a standalone Slack extension runner written in Go.
+It enables you to write and run simple extensions that analyzes and alter your outgoing messages in realtime.

 ## What does it do?
-Sirius aims to improve the basic Slack messaging experience with a series of extensions that analyze and react to your outgoing messages in realtime.
-Extensions have the possibility of making instant alterations to messages you send, performing inline substitutions or adding data.
+Sirius aims to improve the basic Slack messaging experience with a series of extensions that add powerful editing capabilities.
+Extensions examine every message you send, and can perform inline substitutions or add data.

 For example, the `thumbs_up` extension automatically swaps all ocurrences of `(y)` in your messages to `:+1:` (thumbs up emojii).

 ## How does it work?
 Sirius connects to the Slack RTM API using your Slack OAuth token.
-Once logged in, it actively monitors your outgoing messages, executing extensions and modifying your messages based on pattern matching and word triggers.
+Once logged in, it actively monitors your outgoing messages, executing extensions which read and modify your messages.

 ## Wait, does this mean that Sirius can read all my messages?
 Yes.
 Any message sent or received by your Slack account while Sirius is running will be intercepted via the RTM API and processed by the enabled extensions.
 However, Sirius does not store any messages or message metadata, and does not collect any logs.
 Messages are only kept in memory for the duration of the extensions' execution.

 ## Creating a new extension
+Each extension is run concurrently and has a generous execution time limit.
+In addition to this, extensions may perform any type of I/O and network requests.
+Message updates are batched on a set time interval, so that quick executing extensions may send their message alterations even though there are slower extensions that haven't yet completed.

 Creating a new extension is only a matter of implementing the `Plugin` interface:
 ```go
 type Plugin interface {